CiviCraft-Development/civicraft-wiki/docs/server/policies/notolerance.md

 ## Reporting and Enforcement

 - **Immediate Action**: Any instance of inappropriate sexual activity should be reported immediately to our staff through a discord ticket.
 This ticket will be restricted as much as the reporting player would like, but by default, it will be restricted to senior administration.
-- **Investigation and Action**: Upon receiving a report, our staff will promptly investigate the matter and take appropriate action, which may include warnings, temporary suspensions, or permanent bans depending on the severity of the offense.
+- **Investigation and Action**: Upon receiving a report, our staff will promptly investigate the matter and take appropriate action.

 ## Publicly Available List of Known Sexual Predators